marjon-call/SmartSecRiddles/write_ups/6_NotForTrusting.md

 2. Stake the NFT.
 3. Set the attack contract in attack mode.
 Now when it receives the NFT it knows to claim again.
 4. Move the block number.
 5. Call unstake.
-This is when the reentrancy occurs
+This is when the reentrancy occurs.
 6. Pull out the winnings.

 Now let's go over why we were able to exploit a reentrancy attack.
 Although the `lock` modifier does not protect both smart contracts, this attack could have been avoided if the code handled state changes better.